Matroid schemes and geometric posets: Deletion and contraction

-\begin{remark} One can also define the \textbf{restriction} of a matroid scheme by repeatedly applying the deletion operation.
-Given a set of atoms $A\subseteq\at(\S)$, the successive deletion of atoms not in $A$ gives rise to a matroid scheme $\M[A]:=(\angles{A},\rk|_{\angles{A}})$ where $\rk$ is restricted to the order ideal
+\begin{remark} One can also define the \textbf{restriction} of a matroid prescheme by repeatedly applying the deletion operation.
+Given a set of atoms $A\subseteq\at(\S)$, the successive deletion of atoms not in $A$ gives rise to a matroid prescheme $\M[A]:=(\angles{A},\rk|_{\angles{A}})$ where $\rk$ is restricted to the order ideal

 \end{remark}